My Dream Home Extension – Plans and Permits – Part 5

 - Foundation data, which was discussed in Part 4 of this series.

-- The results from a site survey conducted by a licensed land surveyor, especially where the boundaries of the property are a concern.
+- The results from a site survey conducted by a licensed land surveyor, especially where the boundaries of the property are a concern.http://foundation part 4

 - Any required energy rating requirements.

-Failure to take any required information in to consideration may render your plans unusable, a cost which you want to avoid.
-The best way to ensure that you get an accurate predicted cost is to talk to a builder prior to committing to a set of plans.
+Failure to take any required information into consideration may render your plans unusable, a cost which you want to avoid.
+The best way to ensure that you get an accurately predicted cost is to talk to a builder prior to committing to a set of plans.